statikfintechllc/Ascend-Institute/README.md

 ## What is GremlinGPT v1.0.3
 **The full revamp of v1.0.2, Not just a wrapper.
 Autonomous.**

-## Phase 1: Core Engine & Execution
+## Phase 1 is Core Engine and Execution

   ### Sending these first: